xsf/xmpp-providers-website/content/blog/2022-08-17-xmpp-providers-and-blabber-im.md

 Only with the help of app developers, it is possible to have that impact.
 Thus, we are glad to announce such a big step towards free **and** easy communication!

-{{< external-link url="https://f-droid.org/en/packages/de.pixart.messenger/" text="Install blabber.im via F-Droid" >}} and try it out now!
+[Install blabber.im via F-Droid](https://f-droid.org/en/packages/de.pixart.messenger/) and try it out now!
 There are even more [apps integrating XMPP Providers](/apps/) already.
 Support by other apps is planned.
 If you are an XMPP developer and interested in integrating XMPP Providers, please get in touch with us.